-- Ongoing current terminal work is to expand it by 38 percent and increase flight operations from 50 to 90 per hour.
+- Ongoing current terminal work is to expand it by 38 percent to 223,700 sq.meters, with 41 positions and a capacity of 40 million passengers annually, and increase flight operations from 50 to 90 per hour.
 The phased project is to be completed by late 2017.

 - By 2021, Bogota is to have a second airport - tentatively named 'Eldorado II' (located near Facatativa at Bogota's west side) which is to be connected by commuter train with Bogota's west & south sides.
-Design studies will be conducted until 2017.
+Design studies are conducted until 2017.